MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 The following PowerShell modules are required for the investigation of the cloud environment:

-- Azure AD
+- Azure AD PowerShell for Graph module.
+For instructions, see [Install Azure Active Directory PowerShell for Graph](/powershell/azure/active-directory/
-- Azure AD preview in some cases
-- MS Online for Office 365
-- Exchange connecting to Exchange for utilizing the unified audit log searches (inbox rules, message traces, forwarding rules, mailbox delegations, among others)
-- Azure AD Incident Response

-When you use Azure AD commands that are not part of the built-in modules in Azure, you need the MSOnline module - which is the same module that is used for Office 365.
+  When you use Azure AD commands that are not part of the built-in modules in Azure, you need the MSOnline module, which is the same module that's used for Microsoft 365.
+For instructions, see [Azure Active Directory (MSOnline)](/powershell/azure/active-directory/install-msonlinev1).

   To work with Azure AD (which contains a set of functions) from PowerShell, install the Azure AD module.

-## Installing various PowerShell modules

-### Install the Azure AD PowerShell module

-To install the Azure AD PowerShell module, follow these steps:

-1. Run the **Windows PowerShell** app with elevated privileges (run as administrator).

-2. To allow PowerShell to run signed scripts, run the following command:

-    ```powershell
-    Set-ExecutionPolicy RemoteSigned
-    ```

-3. To install the Azure AD module, run the following command:

-    ```powershell
-    Install-Module -Name AzureAD -Verbose
-    ```

-    > [!NOTE]
-    > If you are prompted to install modules from an untrusted repository, type **Y** and press **Enter**.

-### Install the MSOnline PowerShell module

-To install the MSOnline PowerShell module, follow these steps:

-1. Run the **Windows PowerShell** app with elevated privileges (run as administrator).
-2. To allow PowerShell to run signed scripts, run the following command:

-    ```powershell
-    Set-ExecutionPolicy RemoteSigned
-    ```

-3. To install the MSOnline module, run the following command:

-    ```powershell
-    Install-Module -Name MSOnline -Verbose
-    ```

-    > [!NOTE]
-    > If you are prompted to install modules from an untrusted repository, type **Y** and press **Enter**.

-### Install the Exchange Online PowerShell V2 module
+- Exchange Online PowerShell V2 module: For instructions, see [Install and maintain the EXO V2 module](/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#install-and-maintain-the-exo-v2-module).

-Follow the steps in on [how to get the Exchange PowerShell installed with multi-factor authentication (MFA)](/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell).
-You must have access to a tenant, so you can download the Exchange Online PowerShell module from the **Hybrid** tab in the Exchange admin center (EAC).

- Once you have configured the required settings, you can proceed with the investigation.

-### Install the Azure AD Incident Response module
+- Azure AD Incident Response PowerShell module: For instructions, see [Azure AD Incident Response PowerShell Module](https://github.com/AzureAD/Azure-AD-Incident-Response-PowerShell-Module)

-The new [AzureADIncidentResponse](https://www.powershellgallery.com/packages/AzureADIncidentResponse/4.0) PowerShell module provides rich filtering capabilities for Azure AD incidents.
-Use these steps to install it.

-1. Open an elevated **Windows PowerShell** window (run as administrator).
-2. Run the following command:

-    ```powershell
-    Install-Module -Name AzureADIncidentResponse -RequiredVersion 4.0
-    ```

-    > [!NOTE]
-    > If you are prompted to install modules from an untrusted repository, type **Y** and press **Enter**.

 ## Workflow